Variety pack

 Common process associations: —Washed

-Robert’s opinion: Sometimes it gets a bad reputation for being the bad part of a Kenya blend.
+Robert’s opinion: Sometimes it gets a bad reputation for being the bad part of the standard Kenya package with SL28/SL34/Ruiru-11 .
 I’ve had a really nice isolation from Bolivia, so as is often the case, it depends.

 Bourbon